haskell/cabal/doc/setup-commands.rst

     variables allowed are: ``$pkgid``, ``$compiler``, ``$os``,
     ``$arch``, ``$abi``, ``$abitag``, ``$test-suite``, and ``$result``.

-.. option:: --machine-log=path
+.. option:: --test-machine-log=TEMPLATE

     The path to the machine-readable log, relative to ``dist/test``.
 The default template is ``$pkgid.log``.
 Template variables allowed are:
     ``$pkgid``, ``$compiler``, ``$os``, ``$arch``, ``$abi``, ``$abitag``
     and ``$result``.

-.. option:: --show-details=filter
+.. option:: --test-show-details=FILTER

     Determines if the results of individual test cases are shown on the terminal.
 May be ``always`` (always show), ``never`` (never show),